-Determining the energy accommodation between gases and solids is essential to developing high-resistivity thermal insulation materials for energy saving, greenhouse gases emission reduction, and fossil fuels saving.
-The energy accommodation coefficients of most gases, however, are still unclear, especially with the surface of thermal insulation materials, polymers.
-In this work, by using all-atom nonequilibrium molecular dynamics simulations, we reveal the accommodation coefficients of He, Ar, N2, and O2 on polymers, mainly polystyrene.
-We find that their values are around 0.51, 0.72.
-0.79, and 0.90, respectively, providing a critical revisit to the commonly used theoretical maximum value, 1.
-Such change can lead to up to 70%, 55%, 40%, and 25% reduction to the thermal transport through He, Ar, N2, and O2 gases in small polymer pores or at low pressure.
-We find that, by reducing pore diameter to 10 nm, even at ambient temperature and pressure, the gas thermal conductivity of He, Ar, N2, O2, and CO2 in porous polystyrene can reach as low as 9.4× 10−4, 2.7× 10−4, 7.1× 10−4, and 8.5 × 10−4 W·m−1·K−1, respectively, which are 2-3 orders of magnitude lower than their bulk values, promising for thermal insulation.
-This work not only reveals the fundamental energy exchange physics between gases and polymers but also provides important guidance for designing high-performance thermal insulation materials for energy saving.
+Determining the energy accommodation between gases and solids is essential to developing porous thermal insulation materials with ultra-low effective thermal conductivity that reduce energy use, greenhouse gas emissions, and fossil fuel consumption.
+The energy accommodation coefficients of most gases, however, have been rarely studied, especially with respect to solids that have relatively high thermal resistivity, e.g., polymers.
+In this work, by using all-atom nonequilibrium molecular dynamics simulations, we reveal the accommodation coefficients of He, Ar, N2, and O2 with polymers, mainly polystyrene.
+We find that their values are around 0.51, 0.72, 0.79, and 0.90, respectively, suggesting a critical reexamination of the commonly used theoretical maximum value of 1.
+We have also conducted experiments and validated the value for air, which is about 0.81.
+Such a change in accommodation coefficients can lead to a reduction of about 70%, 50%, 35%, and 20% in the thermal conductivity of He, Ar, N2, and O2 gases in nano pores (below 100 nm) or at low pressures (below 1 millibar).
+With these new accommodation coefficients, we find that in a 10 nm pore with ambient pressure at 300 K, the gas thermal conductivity of He, Ar, N2, and O2 in porous polystyrene can be as low as 9.7 × 10−4, 3.4 × 10−4, 7.3 × 10−4, and 8.5 × 10−4 W·m−1·K−1, respectively, which are two to three orders of magnitude lower than their bulk values, promising higher thermal resistivity of insulation materials.
+This work reveals the fundamental energy exchange between gases and polymers, providing important guidance for designing high-performance thermal insulation materials for various applications.